top of page

 The city's independent hotel density is exceptional.
 Unlike most California resort towns where two or three major brands dominate, Palm Springs has properties ranging from nine-suite adults-only boutiques to Japanese-style bed and breakfasts, nudist lifestyle resorts, and full historic estates available for private buyout.
 The Palm Springs Preferred Small Hotels directory alone lists properties including Korakia Pensione, Sparrows Lodge, Villa Royale, L'Horizon Resort and Spa, and Arrive Hotel, each with a distinct character that chain brands cannot replicate.

 The mid-century modern architecture is not a marketing theme here.
 It is genuinely baked into the city's bones.
 The Movie Colony neighborhood, the Old Las Palmas estates, and the Warm Sands district all contain residential and hospitality buildings designed by Albert Frey, William Cody, and Donald Wexler during the postwar decades.
 Staying in a property that was built during that era, rather than one that adopted the aesthetic retroactively, is a meaningfully different experience.
 The boutique hotel experience in Palm Springs is at its best when the architecture and the guest experience feel like they were designed together.
+For a deeper dive, what is mid-century modern design covers the style's origins and enduring appeal.
+Fans of the era will also enjoy exploring 8 buildings by mid-century modern architects Palm Springs visitors must photograph.

 Which Palm Springs Neighborhood Should You Choose for Your Hotel?